karuppiah7890/issues-info/kubernetes-sigs/cluster-api-provider-azure/issue-1716/STORY.md

 ---

 [TODO]

+- Check existing tests for public IPs reconcile and delete
+- Check existing code for public IPs reconcile and delete
+- Check how existing async implementations have been done - for both reconcile and delete

+- Convert Public IPs `Reconcile` method to use async package.
+Add tests
+  - Add tests before, or maybe later, as we need mocks and different test cases, which we will get to know only based on some small implementation details
+- Convert Public IPs `Delete` method to use async package.
+Add tests

+  - Add tests before, or maybe later, as we need mocks and different test cases, which we will get to know only based on some small implementation details

+- Write tests for publicips reconcile - with async flow
+  - Write mocks
+- Implement async methods with no code in it to fix the tests

 - Write tests for `azure/services/publicips/client.go` as all the code from `azure/services/publicips/publicips.go` moved to `azure/services/publicips/client.go`.
 Use Azure API Client mock to get help with the testing.
 Test file - `azure/services/publicips/client_test.go`.
 The test would look similar to the old tests of `azure/services/publicips/publicips_test.go` testing some of the old features of `azure/services/publicips/publicips.go` which are gonna be in `azure/services/publicips/client.go`
 - Implement the `CreateOrUpdateAsync` in `azure/services/publicips/client.go` - don't handle updates.
 Put a TODO for now.
 - Implement the `IsDone` in `azure/services/publicips/client.go`
 - Implement the `Parameters` in `azure/publicip_spec.go` - leave out returning any value when existing value is there
 - Discuss about how and what kind of updates we would do when public IP specs change.
 I mean, there are only a few fields in the public IP spec that are possibly mutable - name and resource group are immutable, so remaining is DNS Name and isIPv6.
 I doubt if we can change an IPv4 public IP to IPv6 - I mean, even if the Azure API allows, that's still a big change, like major, huge!
 And a breaking change too I think.
 So, I doubt if that's okay and allowed.
 Gotta check the webhooks and the validation fields to see if the mutation is allowed based on how the boolean is set
 - Add test for `PublicIPSpecs` implemented in `azure/scope/cluster.go`, in `azure/scope/cluster_test.go`.
 There are no tests for it as of now and it has too much logic!
 - Check if the tests `TestDeletePublicIP` and `TestReconcilePublicIP` can run in parallel.
 I can see their sub tests can run in parallel among the respective subtests.
 Wondering if we need to put a `t.Parallel` at the top level too so that the top level tests are also triggered simultaneously.
 Gotta check more on it if there are downsides to not putting `t.Parallel` at the top level / upsides to putting `t.Parallel` at the top level